magnetikonline/sass-boilerplate/README.md

 - Function `respondWidthGet($key[,$shift])` returns the defined width for a given `$key`, useful for dependent calculations.
 An optional `$shift` integer parameter allows for increment/decrement to map value.

 ### [`retina.scss`](retina.scss)
 Allows for creation of styles (typically images) which are targeted to "retina" high pixel density displays.

-Using the `@media` query created by [Thomas Fuchs](https://gist.github.com/madrobby/4161897/) and currently implemented by the [Bourbon](http://bourbon.io/docs/#hidpi-media-query) framework.
+Implemented `@media` query credit to [Marc Edwards](https://gist.github.com/marcedwards/3446599).

 An example using `retinaImage()`:
 ```scss
 @import 'retina';
 $logoWidth: 200px;